wittawasw/wittawasw.github.io/_slides/native_web_component.md

 https://custom-elements-everywhere.com/

-(google "github custom elements everywhere")
+google "github custom elements everywhere" see supported frameworks and code they use for testing.

 <!--
 Looking at the React full support in 19